cheiff/webfonts-joomla-plugin/README.md

 FontAwesome or Glyphicons being loaded already.
 Many templates do this already.

 ## Usage
-Just download the package, install it and add this in your content
+Just download the package as zip, install it (activate the plugin) and add this in your content

 ```
 {fa-iconname}